Sharing is caring!

-Now it is pretty normal that you are not aware about the Amsterdam City Card when you are just starting to explore and gather information around exploring Amsterdam.
-But like almost all major cities have their own passes which we have covered in detail on Europe Pass Review, Amsterdam has its Amsterdam Pass, I Amsterdam City Card and Go City Passes for Amsterdam.
+Now it is pretty normal that you are not aware of the Amsterdam City Card when you are just starting to explore and gather information about exploring Amsterdam.
+But like almost all major cities have their own passes which we have covered in detail on Europe Pass Review, Amsterdam has its Amsterdam Pass, I Amsterdam City Card, and Go City Passes for Amsterdam.

 What is Amsterdam Pass?